 3) Can we bring value to your life? - Not very often, but occasionally we meet people who have things so well structured and organized that we would not find sufficient cause for you to make changes with your financial plans and investments.
 Our team needs to be able to see that we can bring demonstrative, significant and life changing value to your family before we would recommend you becoming a client of our firm.
 Comprehensive fiduciary based financial planning covers a variety of financial disciplines.
 Together we can explore our firm’s capacity to bring value to your family.

 4) Motivated – Are you motivated to take action to change the course of your future?
 We serve an affluent community and yet we find that in our own community about 50% of the residents do not have a basic Will.
-This is a baseline financial planning document that every individual should have.
-The point is that much of the time people have been “meaning to get around to it” for years.
+This is a baseline financial planning document that every individual should have, however many people have been “meaning to get around to it” for years.
 This reveals that procrastination often derails even the best peoples plans.
 We need to know that this is the right time for you.
 We do not want to make good progress toward your goals and then deal with procrastination and/or bad timing.
 If next year is a better time for you then let’s revisit things at a future date.
-We only accept client relationships where a family is motivated to take action now to secure a confident financial future.
+We only accept client relationships where a family is motivated to take action now in an effort to secure a confident financial future.

 5) NetWorth – The families that we serve in our community tend to be successful in their chosen careers and have typically accumulated assets that if properly structured, supervised and managed can last well beyond their life expectancy.
 We reserve the right to evaluate net worth requirements on a case by case basis.
 We also consider age and income.
 For example, we may accept a client relationship for a younger family with limited assets when we see evidence that they have the capacity and opportunity for an abundant future should they apply best practices with investments, discipline, cash flow and asset management.